 - Begin by determining how strong of a cleaning solution is needed by observing the amount of dirt present.

 - If the surface has just a small amount of dirt, use a soft cloth moistened with water to gently wipe it away.
+A soft cotton cloth like an old t-shirt or a microfiber cloth would work well.
 Turn the cloth often to keep a clean side on the glass.
 It’s important to avoid rubbing the dirt on the surface because it can cause more scratching.

 - For more significant amounts of dirt, use a cloth that is very wet with water.
 Gently swab the cloth on the surface and allow the water to lift the dirt and “rinse” it away.

 - Once most of the dirt has been removed with the water, use a second cloth to clean the glass using the same technique described in step 3.